How to Add Footnotes in WordPress – The Easy Way

 Modern Footnote settings

-Also, you can set the footnotes always to be listed at the bottom of the text when printing, and also, you can set them to be listed at the bottom of posts for post content in RSS feeds.
+Also, you can set the footnotes always to be listed at the bottom of the text when printing, and you can also set them to be listed at the bottom of posts for post content in RSS feeds.

 The plugin offers a few more customization options for those with some coding knowledge.
 Adding custom CSS is useful if you want to customize the footnote design to match your website style better.
 Once you’ve made changes, click the Save Changes button to save your settings.